-- announcements shall invite statements about qualifications and work of the candidate and its impact.These submissions may be electronic but cannot be anonymous. - 958 - 6.4 A copy of all statements submitted during the open period shall be provided to the candidate by the department RTP committee chair or department chair.
-The department RTP committee chair or department chair collects, prepares an index of the materials submitted during the open period to be included in the candidate's file, and submits the materials via the university-approved process. - 963 - 6.5 Candidates prepare materials for review and submit them via the university-approved process by the deadline. - 966 967 6.6 The department RTP committee reviews the candidate's materials and, using the standard university 968 form, provides a written evaluation and recommendation to the next level of review by the deadline.
-969 - 6.7 The department chair, if eligible and if not an elected member of the department RTP committee, reviews the candidate's materials and may provide an independent written evaluation and recommendation to the next level of review by the deadline. - 973 974 6.8 The college RTP committee reviews the candidate's materials and provides an independent written 975 evaluation and recommendation to the next level of review by the deadline. - 976 977 6.9 The Dean reviews the candidate's materials and provides an independent written review and 978 recommendation to the President (or designee) by the deadline.
-979 - 6.10 The President (or designee) reviews the candidate's materials and provides an independent written review and recommendation. - 6.11 The President (or designee) makes final decisions for the university with respect to reappointment, tenure, and promotion.
+These submissions may be electronic but cannot be anonymous.

+958 959 6.4 A copy of all statements submitted during the open period shall be provided to the candidate by the 960 department RTP committee chair or department chair.
+The department RTP committee chair or 961 department chair collects, prepares an index of the materials submitted during the open period to be department chair collects, prepares an index of the materials submitted during the open period to be included in the candidate's file, and submits the materials via the university-approved process.

+6.5 Candidates prepare materials for review and submit them via the university-approved process by the deadline.

+6.6 The department RTP committee reviews the candidate's materials and, using the standard university form, provides a written evaluation and recommendation to the next level of review by the deadline.

+- 6.7 The department chair, if eligible and if not an elected member of the department RTP committee, reviews the candidate's materials and may provide an independent written evaluation and recommendation to the next level of review by the deadline. - 6.8 The college RTP committee reviews the candidate's materials and provides an independent written evaluation and recommendation to the next level of review by the deadline. - 6.9 The Dean reviews the candidate's materials and provides an independent written review and recommendation to the President (or designee) by the deadline. - 6.10 The President (or designee) reviews the candidate's materials and provides an independent written review and recommendation. - 6.11 The President (or designee) makes final decisions for the university with respect to reappointment, tenure, and promotion.
 The President (or designee) notifies the candidate (and all levels of review) in writing of the final decision regarding reappointment, tenure, and/or promotion by the deadline.
 The decision letter shall include the reasons for the decision.
-A copy of the decision shall be placed in the faculty unit employee's Personnel Action File. - 988 - 989 7.0 ADDITIONAL PROCESSES - 990 - 7.1 Prior to the final decision, candidates for promotion may withdraw without prejudice from consideration at any level of review (see CBA).
-This provision also applies to candidates for early tenure. - 994 - 7.2 If, at any time during the review process, the absence of required evaluation documents is discovered, the RTP file shall be returned to the level at which the requisite documentation should have been provided.
-Such materials shall be provided in a timely manner. - 999 7.3 Either the candidate or evaluators may ask to have new materials placed in the file after the deadline. - 1000 Such additions shall be limited to items that became available after the file was submitted as verified by - 1001 the College RTP Committee.
+A copy of the decision shall be placed in the faculty unit employee's Personnel Action File.

+7.0 ADDITIONAL PROCESSES

+- 7.1 Prior to the final decision, candidates for promotion may withdraw without prejudice from consideration at any level of review (see CBA).
+This provision also applies to candidates for early tenure. - 7.2 If, at any time during the review process, the absence of required evaluation documents is discovered, the RTP file shall be returned to the level at which the requisite documentation should have been provided.
+Such materials shall be provided in a timely manner. - 7.3 Either the candidate or evaluators may ask to have new materials placed in the file after the deadline.
+Such additions shall be limited to items that became available after the file was submitted as verified by the College RTP Committee.
 Copies of the added material shall be provided to the faculty unit

-- employee.
-When material has been added to the file in this manner, the file shall be returned to theinitial evaluation committee (the Department RTP Committee) for review, evaluation, and comment - 1004 before consideration at subsequent levels of review. - 1005
+1002 employee.
+When material has been added to the file in this manner, the file shall be returned to the 1003 initial evaluation committee (the Department RTP Committee) for review, evaluation, and comment 1004 before consideration at subsequent levels of review.